 No. Under the common law, a person with capacity cannot demand treatment be given to them, and clinicians have no obligation to provide treatment that is futile or non-beneficial.

-This is also the case when a person lacks capacity.
+This is also the case when a person does not have capacity.
 An Advance Care Directive cannot require that futile treatment be given, and a person’s substitute decision-maker cannot demand such treatment.
 However, the law in Queensland is different.
-For further information, visit the Queensland Stopping Treatment webpage.
+For further information, visit the Queensland Treatment Decisions webpage.

 Some States and Territories also have legislation which clarifies this.
 For example, in Victoria, the Medical Treatment Planning and Decisions Act 2016 (Vic) section 8 states that a clinician cannot be compelled to administer futile or non-beneficial treatment, and that nothing authorises the making of an Advance Care Directive or a decision (by a medical treatment decision-maker) purporting to compel a clinician to provide such treatment.